- Boat Name:

 Time and Memory

 - History: Harpoon was launched on February 23, 1928 at Wilmington Boatworks just in time for the Los Angeles Mid-Winter series, which took place off of San Pedro in mid-March from the late 20's through the 30's and 40's.
 Harpoon was sailed in this first regatta series by Nick Potter himself.
-During that first year she was also sailed by Tommy Lee, who later commissioned the design and build of another Nick Potter design, US 46 Caprice.
-Both boats spent the entirety of their sailing careers in Southern California and were part of the vibrant 6 meter scene which took place there from the late 20's to the late 40's.
+During that first year she was also sailed, and later purchased by Tommy Lee, who subsequently commissioned the design and build of another Nick Potter design, US 46 Caprice.
+Both boats spent the entirety of their sailing careers in Southern California, with occasional forays to San Francisco, and were part of the vibrant 6 meter scene which took place there from the late 20's to the late 40's.
 Harpoon was very distinctive with her blunt bow and truncated stern, both features that were uncommon on a 6 metre of that era.
 Harpoon was noted for her great speed in light air, which is often the condition in Southern Californian waters.
 Here are her particulars, several of the owners and a few photographs.

 All photos courtesy of Hank Thayer.